frictionlessdata/livemark/README.md

 ## Purpose

 - **Improved writing experience**: Now your Markdown data articles can include interactive charts, tables, a live development server, and much more.
-- **Static site generator**: Livemark only operates with static files - it createa an HTML file from your Mardown file.
+- **Static site generator**: Livemark only operates with static files - it creates an HTML file from your Mardown file.

 ## Features